ShrabanaPal/SpringAIDemo/README.md

-This is My Spring AI Project where i am using local memory open source called Ollama and adding prompt to get response according to it
+This is My Spring AI Project where i am using local memory open source called Ollama and adding prompt to get response according to it.